gprMax/gprMax/user_libs/DebyeFit/Readme.rst

 where :math:`\epsilon(\omega)` is frequency dependent dielectric properties, :math:`\Delta\epsilon` - difference between the real permittivity at zero and infinity frequency.
 :math:`\tau_{0}` is relaxation time (s),  :math:`\epsilon_{\infty}` - real part of relative permittivity at infinity frequency, and :math:`N` is number of the Debye poles.

-The user can choose between Havriliak-Negami, Jonsher, Complex Refractive Index Mixing models, and arbitrary dielectric data derived experimentally or calculated using some other function.
+The user can choose between Havriliak-Negami, Jonscher, Complex Refractive Index Mixing models, and arbitrary dielectric data derived experimentally or calculated using some other function.

 License